vijayvikram11844/katacoda-scenarios/python-for-beginners/step1.md

 To install the correct image, use `docker pull continuumio/anaconda3`{{execute}}

 This will pull the latest Anaconda image for our project and takes about a minute to complete.
+Click on Continue below to move to the next step